• Skip to primary navigation

 Instructions

-• 1.
-Set the oven to 140C.
+• Set the oven to 14°0C.
 For the pigs' cheeks: season the pigs cheeks and dust with a little flour.
 Heat some olive oil in a cast iron pan if you have one and fry the cheeks until golden-brown on both sides.
-Remove from the pan and set aside.
+Remove from the pan and set to one side.

-• 2.
-Add the onions, celery, carrots and garlic and fry gently until lightly browned.
-Add the tomato purée and a little of the red wine.
+• Add the onions, celery and carrots and fry gently until lightly browned.
+Add the garlic and tomato purée and a little of the red wine.
 Reduce until the tomato purée starts to caramelise and darken.
 Carry on adding the wine in stages, reducing between each addition until the sauce is dark and rich in colour.

 SaveSave